This is part of a series of posts on Romans. Click here for the contents page.

 Verse 30 continues with ‘and those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified’.
 The beginning of the verse refers to ‘those whom he predestined’.
 We know from the discussion above that this is referring to Christians.
 So verse 30 sets out a list of blessings that apply to Christians.
 Christians have been predestined, called, justified and glorified.

-Although the word ‘glorified’ is in the past tense, it is commonly considered to be a reference to the future glory to be received by Christians in the resurrection.
+Although the word ‘glorified’ is translated in the past tense in English, it is commonly considered to be a reference to the future glory to be received by Christians in the resurrection.
 The argument is that Paul can speak of it in the past tense because he is so certain that it will happen.
 Another possibility is that it refers to the glory that Christians have received already (hence the past tense) due to the fact that Christ has already been glorified, and Christians are “in Christ” and therefore share in his blessings.
 (I prefer the second of these two options for this interpretation.)

 The links between the items in verse 30 show that all Christians get to enjoy the whole package of blessings.
 There are no Christians for whom God withholds certain items from the list.
 This gives great assurance to those who are trusting in Christ that God ‘will freely give us [i.e. Christians] all things’ (verse 32).